Ready To Know More?

 The thyroid is a butterfly-shaped endocrine gland that sits at the front of the neck.
 It is located below the Adam's apple, along the front of the windpipe.

 The thyroid controls metabolism, the rate at which the body produces energy from nutrients and oxygen (The Endocrine Society, 2019).
 It affects critical body functions, such as energy level and heart rate (American Thyroid Association, 2020).

 The thyroid secretes several hormones, collectively called thyroid hormones.
 These hormones influence every cell, tissue and organ in the body.
 Thyroid hormones regulate multiple functions in the body; the way the body uses energy, consumes oxygen and produces heat (The Endocrine Society, 2019).

-Thyroid disorders are fairly common (American Thyroid Association, 2020):
+Thyroid Disease Disorders are fairly common (American Thyroid Association, 2020):

 - More than 12% of the US population will develop a thyroid condition during their lifetime

 - Women are 5 - 8 times more likely than men to have thyroid problems

 - One woman in eight will develop a thyroid disorder during her lifetime